mfernest/SEBC/overview/intro.md

 ## <center> <a name="scored_labs"/> Submitting Work

 * All work is submitted via GitHub
-    * You'll fork an existing repo and build on it
+    * You'll fork an existing repo and add to it
     * We'll review Git/GitHub tools later today
     * All submissions in plain-text, Markdown, and/or PNG screenshots
 * Each lab/challenge is scored Complete, Incomplete, or Did Not Submit